yoshizzle/developers-1/_guides/python-guide.md

 >>> linode = Linode(client, 'lnde_123')
 {% endhighlight %}

-Each object has attributes that match those documented in [the api spec](/reference/#objects), and only those marked 'editabled' may be changed.
+Each object has attributes that match those documented in [the API spec](/reference/#objects), and only those marked 'editable' may be changed.
 All objects share the following:

 | id | The id of this object in the Linode API |
 | save | This function calls PUT on this object, saving any changes to mutable fields |